 Fifth Edition Rules

 In addition to the IATF 16949:2016 technical standard, the IATF established a governing document called “Rules for Achieving and Maintaining IATF Recognition.”
 The 5th Edition “Rules” were published November 1, 2016 and took effect on January 1, 2017, and include criteria for the registrar, registrar audit process, auditor qualification, certification requirements, and expectations for the registering organization.
 The “Rules” mandate a two-stage process for registration.

 Stage 1, the “Readiness Review,” is conducted on-site for a minimum of one or two days.
 Its single purpose is to determine whether an organization may proceed to a Stage 2 registration audit.
 The Stage 1 audit is required even if the organization has elected to undergo a Pre-Assessment Audit.
 Furthermore, each value-added site must be independently assessed for readiness.
 Stage 2 is the full registration audit, and it must take place within 90 days of the Stage 1 visit.
 If it is not feasible to proceed with the Stage 2 audit within that 90-day period, a second Stage 1 audit must be conducted.

-Those organizations and suppliers that do not qualify for IATF-recognized registration to TS 16949, or that supply parts and services to a TS 16949 registered organization, are encouraged (in some cases required) to maintain ISO 9001:2008 registration.
+Those organizations and suppliers that do not qualify for IATF-recognized registration to IATF 16949 are encouraged to consider ISO 9001:2015 registration.

-A quotation for registration to ISO/TS 16949:2009 can be provided by contacting SRI at 724-934-9000 or by clicking on Get a Quote above, and Request a Proposal.
+A quotation for registration to IATF 16949:2016 can be provided by contacting SRI at 724-934-9000 or by clicking on Get a Quote above, and Request a Proposal.
 The SRI Sales Team looks forward to discussing your needs, and we can have a quote to you in as little as two hours.